 - Scott Pilgrim.
 The fact that he was played by Michael Cera in the movie doesn't help either.

-- In The Relic movie, Margo's just a scientist... who manages to kill the monster (in the book, Marty Stu [but a likable one] Penderghast kills it unspectacularly).
+- In The Relic movie, Margo's just a scientist... who manages to kill the monster.
+(In the book, Penderghast—a Marty Stu albeit a likable one—kills it unspectacularly.)